 All endodontists are dentists.
 However, less than 3% of dentists are endodontists!
 To become an endodontist, a dentist must complete an additional two or more years of schooling and training beyond dental school.
 This additional training focuses on how to diagnose tooth pain and perform root canal treatments and other procedures and treatments dealing with the interior structure of the tooth.

-Why Choose an Endodontic Specialist in Centennial, Colorado?
+Why Choose an Endodontic Specialist in Centennial or Parker, Colorado?

 Learn why an endodontist’s advanced training, specialized procedures and techniques, and most updated technology make them the best choice for saving your natural teeth through root canal therapy:

 - Advanced education – In order to become an endodontic specialist, a dentist will need to go through two to three years of additional education in an advanced specialty program once finished with dental school.
 During this advanced education, they will learn more about diseases that affect the dental pulp and how to treat them.